KarolLitman/YARS-PG-Lexer-Python3/README.md

-# YARSpg-Lexer-Python3
+# YARS-PG-Lexer-Python3

-YARSpg Lexer and Parser in Python3 generated based [YARSpg Grammar](https://github.com/lszeremeta/antlr-yarspg) using [ANTLR v4](https://github.com/antlr/antlr4)
+YARS-PG Lexer and Parser in Python3 generated based [YARSpg Grammar](https://github.com/lszeremeta/antlr-yarspg) using [ANTLR v4](https://github.com/antlr/antlr4)

 This project is clean version of generated files .
 It has the lexer, parser grammars and Listener.